JNCKYW/Omnifood/README.md

 # Omnifood
-Most advanced html/css web app created alongside UDEMY course I participated in.
+Most advanced html/css web app created to summarise my knowledge about html and css in practice.
-It was created almost only by myself.
-I just used course material to be sure I have done every next step correct.